regwhitton/skyscape/README.md

 ## Licenses

-This repository includes code originally authored by David Vallado and downloaded from https://celestrak.org/publications/AIAA/2006-6753/.
-The copyright of all code under [main/celestrak](main/celestrak) remains his.
+This repository includes code authored by David Vallado.
+The copyright of all code under [main/celestrak](main/celestrak) remains his and has a separate license.
 See [main/celestrak/README.md](main/celestrak/README.md) for details on the license.

 The license on everything else is Apache-2.0.